jmcook1186/biosnicar-py/README.md

 # Current Development status

 21 Oct 2019: Mie scattering version of snicar functional.
 No unit testing done yet, pending access to previous SNICAR versions for benchmarking.
+Geometrical optics versions are not yet translated into Python and therefore setting GeometricOptics = 1 in the driver script raises an exception and will not run.

 # In this repo